 The process of making this recipe is very simple.
 You need 3 ingredients: ginger, water, and sugar.
 I prefer to use raw cane sugar or brown sugar because it adds an extra depth of flavor.
 But of course, you can just make it with regular white sugar, if that’s what you have on hand.

-- Add sugar and water to a saucepan and cook on medium heat till the sugar has dissolved.
+- Add sugar and water to a saucepan and cook on medium heat until the sugar has dissolved.

 - Peel the ginger and slice it into thin pieces.